Wolsingham: History

 A memorial to the Roman Catholic priest John Duckett marks the spot where he was arrested before being taken to Tyburn in London, where he was executed in 1644.
-There is a Roman Catholic church and convent (now converted to housing) in the town, along with large Church of England, Baptist, and Methodist congregations.
+There is a Roman Catholic church and convent (now converted to housing) in the town, along with large Church of England, Baptist and Methodist congregations.

 Wolsingham Grammar School was established in 1614, and in 1911 a new building was opened.
-It is now part of a split-site Comprehensive school with another part built from 2014–2015, and opened in 2016 by the Duke of Gloucester.
-Wolsingham Grammar School is also home to the oldest world war memorials in the country.
-The surrounding trees of the field leading from the historical Bell Tower have cited names and were planted by the Head Teacher for each of the students of the school that had fallen during the war.
-The students and staff within Wolsingham Grammar School hold a service towards the people every Remembrance Day to remember the students who fell during the wars.
+It is now part of a split-site comprehensive school with another part built from 2014–2015 and opened in 2016 by the Duke of Gloucester.
+Wolsingham Grammar School is also home to the oldest world-war memorials in the country.
+The trees surrounding the field leading from the historical Bell Tower have names and were planted by the Head Teacher for each of the pupils of the school that had fallen during the war.
+The pupils and staff of Wolsingham Grammar School hold a service every Remembrance Day to remember the pupils who fell during the wars.

-John Wesley, co-founder of the Methodist Church, made many visits to Weardale and preached in Wolsingham several times between 1764 and 1790 from a rough stone pulpit at the rear of Whitfield House.
+John Wesley, cofounder of the Methodist Church, made many visits to Weardale and preached in Wolsingham several times between 1764 and 1790 from a rough stone pulpit at the rear of Whitfield House.
 The first Wesleyan meeting house was built in 1776 for the Wolsingham Methodist Society and John Wesley preached there.
 The building was later used as an undertakers and is now part of the outbuildings of Whitfield House.
 Two further Wesleyan chapels were constructed in 1836 and 1862 and a Wesleyan school was built in the High Street in 1856.
 People attended from all over the dale and the numbers grew when the Wolsingham steelworks opened.

-In 1885 a Primitive Methodist chapel was built that went out of use in 1983 when its interior fittings were moved to the USA.
-St. Thomas of Canterbury RC Church was built in 1854 and an associated school in 1864.
+In 1885 a Primitive Methodist chapel was built but went out of use in 1983 when its interior fittings were moved to the USA.
+St Thomas of Canterbury RC Church was built in 1854 and an associated school in 1864.

+Wolsingham Town Hall, in the Market Place, was completed in 1824.